 HALAL is an award-winning production company and photography agency that redefines moments of popular culture through radical approaches to storytelling with the aim to connect craft with the zeitgeist of tomorrow.
 With an artist-centric and creativity driven business, the outfit is made up of an international roster of multi-disciplinary talent integrated seamlessly with its holistic approach to content creation.
 Consisting of a fiction, documentary, photography and commercial department, the company’s DNA lies in thinking outside conventional narratives.

 Founded in 2005, HALAL is owned and run by four partners.
 The fiction department is headed up by Gijs Kerbosch, the original founder of HALAL.
-The department has received appraisals globally from the likes of Sundance Film Festival, Berlinale, Tribeca Film Festival, San Sebastian Film Festival and BFI (to mention some).
+The Scripted department has received appraisals globally from the likes of Sundance Film Festival, Berlinale, Tribeca Film Festival, San Sebastian Film Festival and BFI (to mention some).
 The Amsterdam-based production company entered the scene with the cult-hit series New Kids and co-produced New Kids Turbo and New Kids Nitro, which had over 2,000,000 admissions.
 Other national and international successful HALAL scripted productions are series Joardy Season (2019, Special Mention Nipkov award) and feature film.
 Prince (Special Mention, Berlinale 2015).
 The HALAL shorts The Walking Fish (2019), Emily (2018) and Un creux dans mon Coeur (2015) have been selected as Dutch Oscar entrees.

 Boasting with artistic value, HALAL’s documentary work aims to deliver documentaries that surprise, inspire and inform.
 The work is generally recognised by challenging the norm, either in its approach or form.